vigneshrajramesh/word-game/README.md

 - **Bootstrap Integration:** Bootstrap is utilized for frontend styling to enhance user experience and ensure a modern interface.

+- Overall, this approach provides a balance between simplicity, security, and user experience, making it an effective solution for implementing a word game.

 ## Setup Instructions

 ### Prerequisites